Joy has lived the old-fashioned way since 2010, when she and her husband bought a 1928 farm house, without improvements. What a journey!

 The pumps are easy to use.
 Even my pre-school age daughter can pump water for herself, to wash her hands or brush her teeth.

-On the downside, the pumps sometimes need re-primed, after I have been gone a few days.
+On the downside, the pumps sometimes need re-primed after I have been gone a few days.
 But this is not hard.
 I simply pour a few cups of water down the top hole where the pump rod is, to get the flow started.
-(This removes air from the line, and allows the pump to draw again.)
+(This removes air from the line, and allows the pump to draw.)
 Also, after a hard pump, the water sometimes splashes out the top hole, wetting my countertop.
-And I always have a bit of a puddle, once I am through pumping, at the base of the pump.
-But this is not much of a hardship.
+And until I designed a splashback guard, I always had a bit of a puddle once I was through pumping, at the base of the pump.
+But this was not much of a hardship as long as I kept a towel handy.

 The pumps are easy to wipe clean, and don't look shabby, as a conventional faucet can, even when dirty.

-I have loved the fact that the pitcher pumps go so well with the era and design of the house.
-They bring a feeling of completeness to my surroundings, and make me smile when I use them.
+I have loved the fact that the pitcher pumps go so well with the era and design of my 1928 Craftsman farmhouse.
+They bring a sense of completion to my surroundings, and make me smile when I use them.
 They remind me that dreams do come true.

 Be aware that not all hand pumps or pitcher pumps are designed to be actually used to draw water.
 There are quite a few decorative models on the market.
 So when selecting your pump, please be careful to avoid lead paint, shoddy construction, and lightweight parts.
 Forewarned is forearmed.